Combinatorial generation via permutation languages. III. Rectangulations: Introduction

 The classes of rectangulations that our algorithms can generate are not limited to the examples shown in Table~\ref{tab:rect}, but can be described by the following \emph{closure property}; see Figure~\ref{fig:closure}.
-Given an infinite class of rectangulations~$\cC$, we require that if a rectangulation~$R$ is contained in~$\cC$, then the rectangulation obtained from~$R$ by deleting the bottom-right rectangle is also in~$\cC$, and the two rectangulations obtained from~$R$ by inserting a new rectangle at the bottom or right, respectively, are also in~$\cC$ (the precise definitions of deletion and insertion are given below).
-If $\cC$ satisfies this property, then our algorithms allow generating the set $\cC_n\seq\cC$ of all rectangulations from~$\cC$ with exactly~$n$ rectangles, for every $n\geq 1$, by so-called \emph{jumps}, a minimum change operation that generalizes simple flips, T-flips, and wall slides studied in~\cite{MR3878132,MR2864445}.
+Given an infinite class of rectangulations~$\cC$, we require that if a rectangulation~$R$ is contained in~$\cC$, then the rectangulation obtained from~$R$ by deleting the bottom-right rectangle is also in~$\cC$, and the two rectangulations obtained from~$R$ by inserting a new rectangle at the bottom or right, respectively, are also in~$\cC$ (formal definitions of deletion and insertion are given in Section~\ref{sec:prelim}).
+If $\cC$ satisfies this property, then our algorithms allow generating the set $\cC_n\seq\cC$ of all rectangulations from~$\cC$ with exactly~$n$ rectangles, for every $n\geq 1$, by so-called \emph{jumps}, a minimum change operation that generalizes simple flips, T-flips, and wall slides studied in~\cite{MR2864445,MR3878132} (the formal definition of jumps is in Section~\ref{sec:jumps}).
 Moreover, if the class~$\cC$ is symmetric, i.e., if $R$ is in~$\cC$ then the rectangulation obtained from~$R$ by reflection at the diagonal from top-left to bottom-right is also in~$\cC$, then the jump Gray code for~$\cC_n$ is cyclic, i.e., the last rectangulation differs from the first one only by a jump.
 In other words, we not only obtain a Hamilton path in the corresponding flip graph, but a Hamilton cycle.
 In fact, all the classes of rectangulations listed in Table~\ref{tab:rect} satisfy the aforementioned closure and symmetry properties, so in all those cases we obtain cyclic jump Gray codes.

-Generic rectangulations and diagonal rectangulations, shown in the first two rows of Table~\ref{tab:rect}, have an underlying lattice and polytope structure~\cite{MR2871762,meehan_2019,pilaud_santos_2018}, and in those two cases our Gray codes form a Hamilton cycle on the skeleton of this polytope, i.e., jumps are provably optimal minimum change operations.
-The Gray codes for these two rectangulation classes with $n=1,\ldots,5$ rectangles are shown in Appendix~\ref{sec:visual}.
+Generic rectangulations and diagonal rectangulations, shown in the first two rows of Table~\ref{tab:rect}, have an underlying lattice and polytope structure~\cite{MR2871762,meehan_2019}, and in those two cases our Gray codes form a Hamilton cycle on the skeleton of this polytope, i.e., jumps are provably optimal minimum change operations.
+The Gray codes for these two rectangulation classes with $n=1,\ldots,5$ rectangles are shown in the appendix.

 It turns out that many interesting classes of rectangulations can be characterized by pattern avoidance; see the second column in Table~\ref{tab:rect}.
 Under very mild conditions on the patterns, these classes satisfy the aforementioned closure property, and can hence be generated by our framework.
 In this work we initiate a systematic investigation of pattern avoidance in rectangulations, and we obtain the first counting results for many known and new classes; see the third column in Table~\ref{tab:rect} and the more extensive tables in Section~\ref{sec:counting}.